 3 AAC 306.065.
 Public participation.

-A person may object to an application for a new license, renewal of a license, or transfer of a license to another person by submitting a written statement of reasons for the objection to the board and the applicant not later than 30 days after notice of the application, but not later than the deadline for objections stated in a posted or published notice of the application.
-The objection must be sent to the applicant at the mailing address or electronic mail address provided in the notice of application.
+(a) A person may object to an application for a new license, renewal of a license, or transfer of a license to another person by submitting a written statement of reasons for the objection to the board and the applicant not later than 30 days after the director has determined that the application is complete and has given written notice to the local government in accordance with 3 AAC 306.025.
+The objection must be sent to the applicant at the mailing address or electronic mail address provided in the notice of application and also to the board.
 If the board determines to conduct a public hearing under this section, an interested person may give oral testimony at the public hearing.

 3 AAC 306.070.
 Hearing on public protest.

 The board may, on its own initiative or in response to an objection or protest, hold a hearing to ascertain the reaction of the public or a local government to an application.
-The director shall send notice of a hearing under this section as provided in AS 44.62.330 - 44.62.630 (Administrative Procedure Act)
+The director shall send notice of a hearing under this section as provided in AS 44.62.330 - 44.62.630 (Administrative Procedure Act).

 3 AAC 306.075.
-Procedure for action on license application. (a) The board will decide whether to grant or deny an application not later than 90 days after receiving the complete application.
-However, the board will not grant or deny the application before

-(1) the time allowed for a protest under 3 AAC 306.060, unless the local government waives its right to protest; or
+Procedure for action on license application.

+(a) The board will decide whether to grant or deny an application not later than 90 days after receiving the complete application.
+However, the board will not grant or deny the application before the time allowed for a protest under 3 AAC 306.060, unless the local government waives its right to protest.